-3 independent directors.
-Set up the Audit and are capital of Eurocharm Holdings Co., Ltd. was he ratio of 1: 3.2548746 into denomination of NT ttheprovisionalshareholders'meeting.Afterthe sNT\$568,741,530,eachdenominationwasNT\$10, theCompany'ssharecapitalwasUS\$17,473,537, total group to establish Eurocharm Holdings Co., Ltd. a US\$17,000,000 stake in acquiring the shares of vnedby New General Ltd. and Seashore Group Ltd.
+ependent directors.
+Set up the Audit and Remuneration rm Holdings Co., Ltd. was converted from US\$17,473,537 ation of NT shares per share on October 25, 2013 After the conversion, the Company's capital was NT\$10, 56,874,153 in total to establish Eurocharm Holdings Co., Ltd. Eurocharm stake in acquiring the shares of Eurocharm Innovation and Seashore Group Ltd.